skilbjo/articles/talks/unix.md

 protection as regular files.

 #### Protection
+A given for new files is a set of seven protection bits (note now it is 9, for including the group).
+Six independently specifcy read, write, and execute permission for the owner of the file and for all other users.

-- -rwxrwxr-- user group bytes date time filename
+    -rwxrwxr-- user group bytes date time filename

-- set-user-id bit.
+The seventh bit is the set-user-id bit, or a way to give non-priviledged users access and permissions to programs that typically require root privileges (ie changing your own login password).

-- the super-user is exempt from the usual constrains on file access
+The super-user is exempt from the usual constrains on file access

 #### I/O
+To open a file for writing or reading

     filep = open(name, flag)
     => returns file descriptor, to be used to identify subsequent calls to read/write

+There are no user-visible locks in the file system, nor are there restrictions on the number of users who may have a file open for reading or writing; so it is possible to have a file become scrambled when two users write on it simultaneously; however in practice, difficulties do not arise.
+We take the view that locaks are neither necessary nor sufficient, in our environment, to prevent interference between users of the same file.

 Once a file is open (system interrupt), the following calls may be used:
     n = read(filep, buffer, count)
     n = write(filep, buffer, count)

+To do random (direct access) I/O, it is only necessary to move the the read or write pointer to the appropriate location in the file:
+    location = seek(filep, base, offset)

+### Implementation of the File System

 #### i-nodes